farukeryilmaz/bytepack/README.md

 - **Cross-platform compatible:** Tested on `Windows`, `GNU/Linux` and `macOS`.

 ## Usage Example
-This is just one example among many possible scenarios demonstrating the diverse applications and versatility of `BytePack`.
-It provides a glimpse into the project's potential, encouraging users to explore a wide range of other use cases.
+This example illustrates the diverse applications and potential of BytePack, encouraging exploration of its many possible use cases.
+> For more, please read [User Guide and API Documentation](doc/user_guide.md)
 ```cpp
 // Sample struct for a conceptual usage scenario
 struct SensorData {